tommyassociates/tommy-docs/sdk/make-your-own-addon.md

 </a>
 ```

+#### User Experience

+* User clicks the Link within your Mini Program.

+* User is shown the left menu sliding out and presenting a confirmation screen that your Mini Program is requesting the device to the Locked into Kiosk Mode.

+* User can either cancel and return to your Mini Program, or Confirm and the App will be refreshed so that any relevant Kiosk Mode only experience can be displayed.

 #### Tommy link variables
 * **addon**: (String) The package name of the addon.

 * **showmenu** (Boolean) Will show the orange slide out menu if true.
 If false, a settings icon will appear at the bottom left of the screen.
 Defaults to true.

+Note: While locked to Kiosk Mode, Messages are removed from the device and it is disconnected from receiving new messages / the login credential used to lock the device cannot operate anything external to the Mini Program experience being locked.

+'isLocked' is passed into the Mini Program to allow you to define experiences specifically for display while the Kiosk Mode is active.

 ### Unlocking an addon